2011–12 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale faced a home tie with Grimsby Town, a side struggling in the Conference National.
 A goalless draw meant the Vale had to find victory at Blundell Park to progress.
-Conference South side Salisbury City awaited in the Second Round, meaning that Vale only had to beat two non-league sides to progress to a potentially lucrative Third Round tie.
+Conference South side Salisbury City awaited in the second round, meaning that Vale only had to beat two non-League sides to progress to a potentially lucrative third round tie.
 In the replay, Vale were forced to play in the colours of rivals Stoke City, due to a clash of kits.
-A Serge Makofo goal was enough to settle the tie, as Vale exited the competition at the First Round for the first time since 2002.
-Micky Adams said he was "disappointed and embarrassed" and "I'm angry and disappointed with certain players and a little bit bewildered"; he also criticised the referee for allowing the goal despite the fact that Makofo handled the ball.
+A Serge Makofo goal was enough to settle the tie, as Vale exited the competition at the first round for the first time since 2002.
+Micky Adams said he was "disappointed and embarrassed" and "I'm angry and disappointed with certain players and a little bit bewildered"; he also criticised the referee for allowing the goal even though Makofo handled the ball.
 He went on to say that "All leave has been cancelled, there's no more days off.
 It's double-session time every day until we get it right."

 In the League Cup, Vale fell at the first hurdle to highly fancied League One side Huddersfield Town; the "Valiants" took the lead with a Gary Roberts effort, before the "Terriers" recovered to leave Burslem with a 4–2 win.

-In the Football League Trophy, Vale exited at the First Round to League One Tranmere Rovers following a shoot-out at Prenton Park; Chris Martin scored a penalty and saved one, however misses by Pope and Roberts proved costly – ironically the pair had only been brought on as last minute substitutes to take penalties.
+In the Football League Trophy, Vale exited at the first round to League One Tranmere Rovers following a shoot-out at Prenton Park; Chris Martin scored a penalty and saved one, however, misses by Pope and Roberts proved costly – ironically the pair had only been brought on as last-minute substitutes to take penalties.
 This meant that Vale had been eliminated from the competition after a defeat in the penalty shoot-out for the third consecutive season.
 Adams paid little heed to the result though, as he was more concerned with Lewis Haldane, who had to be stretchered off the field with a broken leg.